 MdM is implementing health programmes in the Northern West Bank since 1999 and in the Gaza strip since 2002.
-The increasingly recurrent attacks of settlers in the West Bank and Israeli military operations such as ‘Pillar of Defense’ in November 2012 continue to negatively impact the well-being of Palestinian populations.
-Therefore, in 2013, MdM remains committed to strengthen emergency response capacities and to improve mental health care for Palestinians.
+The increasingly recurrent violent acts of settlers in the West Bank and Israeli military operations such as the current “Protective Edge” operation continues to negatively impact the well-being of Palestinian populations.
+Therefore, in 2014, MdM remains committed to strengthen emergency response capacities and to improve mental health care for Palestinians

-The Palestinian villages in the Northern West Bank are regularly targeted by Israeli military operations and settlers’ attacks.
-Nablus governorate concentrates a high number of Israeli settlements, checkpoints and roadblocks which are hindering Palestinians’ access to health care, in particular in case of an emergency.
-The situation is also strongly impacting their psychological state.
-In 2011, the Office for the Coordination of Humanitarian Affairs (OCHA) reported Nablus governorate as one of the areas most prone to settlers’ violence.
-These attacks, whose number multiplied by four over three years, have strong material, human and psychological consequences for the inhabitants of the neighbouring villages.
+In 2013, the Office for the Coordination of Humanitarian Affairs (OCHA) reported Nablus governorate as one of the areas most prone to settlers’ violence, as this governorate concentrates a high number of Israeli settlements.
+These acts of violence, whose number has increased over the past 3 years, have strong material, human and psychological consequences for the inhabitants of the neighbouring villages.